 Which Tesla Model S Model Is Right for Me?

-The 2017 Tesla Model S comes in five trim levels, corresponding to the size and capabilities (in kWh) of its battery pack: 60, 75, 90D, 100D, and P100D.
-The D indicates all-wheel drive, which is optional in the 60 and 75 models.
+The 2017 Tesla Model S comes in four trim levels, corresponding to the size and capabilities (in kWh) of its battery pack: 75, 90D, 100D, and P100D.
+The D indicates all-wheel drive, which is optional in the 75 model.
 Standard features and options are nearly identical in all models, so deciding on the right Model S will depend on your budget and how much driving range you need.
-Tesla has announced that the Model S 60 will be discontinued.
-Customers can still order that model until April 16, 2017, and any Model S 60s can be upgraded to a 75 via an over-the-air update.
-This lineup change also results in the Model S 75 becoming the base model.

-The total driving range runs from 210 miles in the $68,000 Model S 60 to 335 miles in the $92,500 100D.
-Unless you live in a rural area or take long road trips outside of Tesla's Supercharger network, the range in the base 60 model should be sufficient.
+The total driving range runs from 249 miles in the $69,500 Model S 75 to 335 miles in the $92,500 100D.
+Unless you live in a rural area or take long road trips outside of Tesla's Supercharger network, the range in the base 75 model should be sufficient.
 Along with range, horsepower increases as you move to a larger battery, but most buyers should be more than satisfied with the power coming from the standard motor.
-If you ever find that you're in need of more muscle or range, the 60 kWh battery is upgradable to 75 kWh at any time through a software update.

 Especially for first-time Tesla or electric car buyers, the money you would spend on a larger battery is better put toward a wide variety of options, like Autopilot or self-driving capabilities.
 You can also add packages that include additional leather trimming, an air filtration system, heated seats, or an upgraded sound system.